-Once your orthodontic treatment has finished, braces wearers will need to wear a retainer to prevent teeth from moving back to their original position.
-Invisalign wearers will also have to wear a tray at night once their treatment has finished.
+Once your orthodontic treatment has finished, brace wearers will need to wear a retainer to prevent teeth from moving back to their original position.
+Aligner wearers will also have to wear a tray at night once their treatment has finished.

 Invisalign vs Braces – The verdict

-Ultimately the decision between Invisalign and braces is a matter of personal preference, although reading the comparison above may help with your decision.
+Ultimately the decision between both these options is a matter of personal preference, although reading the comparison above may help with your decision.

 Some scenarios may preclude you from getting Invisalign, so it’s crucial to talk with your dentist or orthodontist before reaching a final decision.